biochangjiang/biochangjiang.github.io/pages/research.md

 title: Research Interests
 ---

-The Jiang Research Group has interests in the following areas:

-- Role and regulation of antioxidant enzyme systems in human cancers.
+Research in our lab sits at the interface of redox biology, metabolism and signaling, and focuses on understanding the role of antioxidant systems in oxidative stress response and cancer therapy resistance.
+We combine frontier molecular, genomic, metabolomic, and proteomic approaches to address these questions.
+We have interest in the following areas:

-- Role and regulation of mitochondrial antioxidant enzyme systems in human cancers.
+- Role and regulation of mitochondrial antioxidant system in cancer cells.

-- Mitochondria and redox signaling crosstalk in human cancers.
+- Mitochondria and redox signaling crosstalk in cancer cells.

 - Redox vulnerabilities of human malignancies.

-- The impact of onco-viral infection (EBV and HPV) on redox regulation in human cancers.
+- The impact of onco-viral infection (EBV and HPV) on the redox status of cancer cells.